Clubs and Organizations at

 Computer Science Club: Computer Science Club explores technology and programming.
 It lets people interested in tech meet people with similar interests.
-The club is project focused and encourages teamwork.
-We do things like building robots, soldering, programing rule based algorithms to make art, building Linux servers, and playing rock paper scissors really fast.
-Computer Science Club doesn’t require any prior knowledge in programming, just willingness to show up.
+The club is project-focused and encourages teamwork.
+We do things like building robots, soldering, programming rule-based algorithms to make art, building Linux servers, and playing rock paper scissors really fast.
+Computer Science Club doesn’t require any prior knowledge in programming, just a willingness to show up.

 ADVISOR: Ursula Horstmann-Nash

 History Club: Do you desire to learn more about our history, perhaps want to travel abroad.
 This club is for you it will be a hands-on club and learning will be fun!!
 Will meet monthly on Wednesdays at lunch in room 130.